Veritas: Journal of Theology and Ministry is a double-blind peer-reviewed and open-access journal focuses on the novelty in the field of study:

 The articles submitted in this journal include the results of quantitave and/or qualitative field research, conceptual and critical studies, exegesis or exposition material, case studies and other forms of original thought in the broad scope of theological research with adequate references.

 First, the manuscript will be reviewed by the editor.
 If the manuscript meets the focus and scope of the Veritas journal, showing novelty, originality and free of plagiarism then it is processed for the next stage.
 Second, the manuscript will be sent to assigned reviewers to assess the quality of the contents and writing styles.
-The manuscript assessment process will be conducted by two reviewers anonymously, both the writer and the reviewers did not know each other (double-blind peer review).
-Third, the Veritas Journal Editorial Board considers the feedback provided by the peer reviewers and arrives at a decision.
-There are five possible editorial decisions: accepted, accepted with minor revisions, accepted with major revisions, rejected but with the opportunity to be resubmitted again after it has been revised properly, and rejected.
-This process will take a maximum of 30 days.
+The manuscript assessment process will be conducted by one or two reviewer(s) anonymously (double-blind peer review).
+Third, the Veritas Journal Editorial Board considers the feedback provided by the reviewers and arrives at a decision.
+There are five possible editorial decisions: accepted, accepted with revisions, resubmit for review, resubmit elsewhere, and rejected.
 The peer reviewers partner of Veritas Journal are scholars who have expertise in the fields of biblical studies, systematic theology and practical ministry studies.

 The articles in the Veritas journal can be accessed directly so that the research in this journal can be used publicly for a wider exchange and dissemination of knowledge.
 However, visitors are expected to register themselves as readers in order to receive notification about current publications.